Investor group launches surprise bid for Starwood Hotels

-From the New York site: Marriott Hotels suddenly faces competition in its bid to take over Starwood Hotels & Resorts – previously considered a done deal.
-On Monday, Starwood announced it received an unsolicited acquisition offer from an investor group led by China’s Anbang Insurance Group for $76 per share, as well as stock considerations.
+Marriott Hotels suddenly faces competition in its bid to take over Starwood Hotels & Resorts – previously considered a done deal.
+On Monday, Starwood announced it received an unsolicited acquisition offer from an unnamed investor group for $76 per share, as well as stock considerations.

 In November, Marriott reached a deal to buy the Stamford, CT-based hotel REIT for $12.2 billion – or around $72.08 per share at the time.
 Starwood, which owns hotel brands like Westin, W Hotels, St. Regis and Sheraton, had reportedly been looking for a buyer since April and received several offers before settling on Marriott.

 According to Starwood’s statement, the Marriott offer of 0.92 Marriott shares and $2 in cash for each Starwood share has a current value of $63.74 per share, or around $10.8 billion total.
 The new offer, on top of $76 per share in cash, also includes stock considerations valued at $5.50 per share.

 On Starwood’s website, the REIT said it received a “waiver” from Marriott allowing it to consider the new bid and began discussions with the mystery consortium on Friday.